 Ideal For Beginners

-– Quite a large and busy putter head which won’t suit all
+– Large and busy head which won’t suit all

 This putter is an addition to the excellent Wilson Staff Infinite range of putters and very recognisable head shape that has become increasingly popular in mallet putters across the market.